Frequently asked questions about Transcranial Magnetic Stimulation (TMS).

 A: Each treatment session last about 20-25 minutes, usually you would receive a total of 36 daily sessions on Monday through Friday.

 Q: What are the risks and potential side effects of TMS?

-A: TMS is a safe, noninvasive procedure which does not require sedation or anesthesia.
+A: TMS is a safe, non-invasive procedure that does not require sedation or anesthesia.
 People usually read or watch TV during the procedure.
-TMS does not cause memory loss or any other cognitive problems, and you are able to return to their daily routines and activities immediately after each session (you could drive, return to school or work).
+TMS does not cause memory loss or any other cognitive problems, and you are able to return to their daily routines and activities immediately after each session (you could drive, return to school, or work).

 The most frequent side effects are: discomfort under the treatment area and headaches.
 These two progressively subside.
 You may also experience contraction of the muscles around the eye, lachrymation and toothaches during active treatment.
 The TMS devices make a loud clicking sound, therefore earplugs are required.
 Not using earplugs can lead to tinnitus.
 Seizures occur very rarely—-incidence is 0.1%